Senior Educational Developer

 Karen is a Principal Fellow of the Higher Education Academy (PFHEA), a member of the Office for Students National Project Board for Academic Standards (External Examiners), a member of the Governing Body at South Eastern Regional Colleges and Vice-Chair of the audit committee, a professional member of the British Computer Society, a Fellow of the Staff and Educational Development Association, a professional member of SIGCSE (Special Group Computer Science Education), a member of the JISC Learning and Teaching Practice Experts Group (Curriculum Design) and a past Member of Computing Science Graduate Employment Steering Group (HEFCE & BIS).

-She is a nationally accredited external examiner trainer and an External Examiner at Swansea and BPP's Universities.
+She is a nationally accredited external examiner trainer and an External Examiner at Swansea University and The University of Hong Kong.

 She started her undergraduate degree in Interactive Multimedia Design in 2000, followed by a Master of Science by Research in Higher Education Practice, completing in 2007 and is currently studying for a part-time, PhD in Global Education, Coventry University.